pharzan/spatify/dashboard/README.md

 Defines the shape and constraints of data using Zod.
 For example, the `adminSpatiLocationSchema` ensures coordinates are numbers and names are non-empty strings.

 ---

-**Next Steps:**
-Would you like me to create a detailed breakdown of the `lib/api` folder to help you understand how the data fetching layer is constructed?